Medicare Supplement (Medigap) Insurance

 - You lose your Medigap coverage through no fault of your own.

-- You disenrolled from your Medigap plan to enroll in a Medicare Advantage plan for the first time and change your mind within the first year.
+- You disenrolled from your Medigap plan to enroll in a Medicare Advantage plan for the first time at age 65 and change your mind within the first year.
 If you switch back to Original Medicare, you have a trial right to get back your original Medigap plan if your former insurance company still offers that plan.
 If your original Medigap plan is no longer available, you have a right to enroll in any Medigap Plan A, B, C, F, K, or L offered by an insurance company in your state.